-All of Zante's main resorts are well set up for visitors and have lots to keep the little ones amused.
+Holidays to Zante are brilliant for families, as the main resorts are well set up for visitors and have lots to keep the little ones amused.
 The usually quiet resort of Kalamaki is home to a small waterpark, a go-karting track and a crazy-golf course.
 The Caretta Fun Park is also full of arcade games and rides children are sure to enjoy.

 Tsilivi in the north of the island is where you can find the Luna Fun Park, with bouncy castles, fairground rides, paintballing and Zante's only rodeo bull.
 Also in town is the Bowl'm Over ten-pin bowling centre, with its decor influenced by the American diners of the 1950s.